efvincent/advent-of-code/README.md

   2   00:17:50   4007      0   00:38:56   5446      0
   1   00:20:45   3412      0   00:25:13   3229      0
 ```

+### Day 15: Rambunctious Recitation
+Day 15's puzzle is one where some optimization is in order.
+I'm running in 95 seconds right now, and clearly there'd be benefit to higher performing storage I think.
+I doubt it would get me down to sub-second though.
+I'll eventually have to search for a better algorithm as I'm sure I'm too brute force on this one.
+But its done!

+_as my stats show, I ran into a delay in days 11-14, basically real life took priority!_ 🙂
 ### Day 10: Adapter Array
 That one was EASY! ... and then it was **HARD**.
 Tired 🥱